johnlecocq/blog_johnlecocq/content/about.md

 - Everyone else is banned

-Most features can be configured through `config.toml`, and a few can be enabled by custom layouts.

 # Content

 By default, your site title will be displayed at the top in Blackletter fonts if your web browser and operating system support Blackletter fonts.
 Essentially, for every English letter `X` in your site title, it is substituted with `&Xfr;`, e.g. the Blackletter version of `A` is `&Afr;` (&Afr;).
 Below are the letters from A to Z: